silexlabs/responsize/README.md

 // load a website in the stage, beware of the cross site scripting,
-// security has to be met here stage.setUrl('http://www.silexlabs.org').then(function(doc){
+// security has to be met here
+// or you can load the HTML content with an ajax call
+// and then use stage.setHtml() to set the iframe HTML content
+// (note: use the HTML <base> tag if needed to make sure the relative paths are loaded correctly) stage.setUrl('http://www.silexlabs.org').then(function(doc){
   // here, the website is loaded,
   // and the param `doc` is set to the iframe's document